rezasec/Cybrary-labs/README.md

 # 🐧 Linux Lab Practice

-This repo contains my hands-on practice using the Linux command line (CLI) and the Linux file system.
+This repo contains my hands on practice using the Linux command line (CLI) and the Linux file system.
-I followed a series of guided labs that covered core BASH commands, terminal operations, and system directory structure.
+I followed a series of labs that covered core BASH commands, terminal operations, and system directory structure.

 ---